mdevreeze/atmoz-sftp/README.md

-# Single-User Modified Atmoz/sftp Docker Container
+# Single-User Modified Atmoz/sftp container for use inside Azure Container Instance
 This repository contains a modified version of the original Atmoz/sftp Docker container, configured for single user "usruser" usage with private key authentication and a permanent host key setup.
 It also contains a increase for the maximum amount of concurrent connections.
 The modifications and tweaks are done to let this run smooth and securely in Azure Container Instances.

 ## Modifications